gsmvalve/gsmtasks-docs/source/includes/_accountroles.md

 }
 ```

-> The request returns JSON of the created account structured like this:
+> The request returns JSON of the created Account Role structured like this:

 ```json
 {